satyamp8238/Product-Management/README.md

-# 🛒 Product Management Module
+🛒 Product & Category Management Module

-This module allows users to manage products with CRUD functionality (Create, Read, Update, Delete) using Razor Pages, jQuery, and Bootstrap modals.

----
+This module provides complete CRUD functionality for managing products and categories using ASP.NET Core Web API and Razor Pages in the same solution.
+It features a responsive UI built with Bootstrap and jQuery, and clean API integration using Entity Framework Core.

-## 💻 Features
+💻 Features
+🔹 Product Management

-- Add new products
+Add new products
-- Edit existing products
+Edit existing products
-- Delete products
+Delete products
-- Form validation
+Form validation
-- Modal UI with Bootstrap
+Modal UI using Bootstrap
-- jQuery AJAX requests
+jQuery AJAX-based interactions
+Product list with category name display
-- Category dropdown integration
+Category dropdown integrated in product form

----
+🔹 Category Management
+Add new categories
+Edit existing categories
+Delete categories
+Form validation
+If a category is in use by any product, it cannot be deleted (validated in backend)

 ## 🚀 Technologies Used
+ASP.NET Core Web API (for backend)

-- ASP.NET Core Razor Pages
+Razor Pages (for frontend UI)
-- Entity Framework Core
+Entity Framework Core (for database operations)
-- Bootstrap 5
-- jQuery
-- SQL Server
+SQL Server (as the database)
+Bootstrap 5 (for responsive UI) jQuery (for dynamic UI actions)
+Swagger (for API testing/documentation)

+🔄 Backend & Frontend in One Solution
+✅ Both API and UI are developed inside the same ASP.NET Core solution.
+This allows tight integration, better maintainability, and easier deployment.

 ---